South Sacramento Neighbors Catch Suspected Catalytic Converter Thieves In The Act

 “It was early 5 a.m., somewhere around there,” a neighbor named Nick, who wanted to hide his identity, said.

-“It was my grandma’s Prius,” said Daniel Banar.
+“It was my grandma’s Prius,” said Daniel, who didn’t want to disclose his last name.
 “Grabbed my clothes and tried to scare them off.”

 The thieves scrambled to get their tools and get underneath the car to continue to hack away at the undercarriage of the car.